 We report a 2p13.1-p13.3 microdeletion observed in two subjects with clinical effects on the cognitive function (ID and language delay), behaviour (hyperactivity), and development of the craniofacies (facial asymmetry, unusually shaped and asymmetric ears and brachycephaly).
 Skull and vertebral bone abnormalities included slight asymmetry of the appearance of the orbits and delayed closure of the metopic suture in Subject 1 and congenital C1-C2 vertebral fusion, and accentuation of dorsal kyphosis in Subject 2.
 Previous cases with cytogenetic deletions/disruptions of this region all had developmental delay and the majority had head/facial anomalies, ear and skeletal abnormalities [1, 2].

-20 The reduction of RNA expression of EXOC6B and RBPJ was concordant between LCLs and whole blood, and the expression of the RBPJ protein also was reduced in Subject 1 lymphoblasts.
+The overlapping deleted region of our two cases encompasses two genes, EXOC6B and CYP26B1, both of which showed altered function in whole blood and/or LCLs from Subject 1.
+The reduced expression of EXOC6B in LCLs and whole blood could be the cause of the observed perturbed Notch signaling (i.e. HES1 and RBPJ expression change), considering the similar effect of EXOC6B knockout on Notch signaling in Drosophila.20 The reduction of RNA expression of EXOC6B and RBPJ was concordant between LCLs and whole blood, and the expression of the RBPJ protein also was reduced in Subject 1 lymphoblasts.
 However, HES1 had reduced RNA and protein expression in LCLs and increased RNA expression in whole blood.
 The discrepancy in the pattern of abnormal expression of HES1 in different cell types could be due to the difference in the Notch signaling pathway in lymphoblasts which contain dedifferentiated B cells vs. whole blood which contains multiple differentiated cell lineages.
 Cell-specific over or underexpression of Hes1 has been reported in different regions of the brain in Rbpj knockout mice .